Phong-Kaster/Realtime-Messenger-Application/README.md

 ### [**3.3.Emoji**](#33emoji)

 Ya-hoo 😱 !
 Send message only transfer information.
 So send your message with emoji.
-Now words can fly 🕊🕊
+Now words can fly 🕊🕊.
+Message not only transfer your mean but it also transfer your mood.

 ### [**3.4.Photo**](#34photo)

 Not only text but photo also can be sent as a message.
 Just click, choose your photo & send.
-Easy📸📸📸
+Easy📸📸📸.
+Share with your friend about beautiful time.

 ### [**3.5.Document**](#35document)

 Now, the last miracle is file.
 Files | Documents can also be sent & downloaded simply by receiver.
+Serving your work.
+No need go into [Gmail](https://mail.google.com/) ,[Google Drive](https://www.google.com/drive/).
+If your files isn't too large.

 ##  [**4.Video Call Function**](#4video-call-function)